semgrep/semgrep-docs/docs/troubleshooting/semgrep-ci.md

 # Troubleshooting Semgrep issues in CI

 This document outlines troubleshooting steps for issues related to **Semgrep scans** in a CI environment.
-Refer to the following sections you're seeing results reported on files that have not changed since the last scan, frequent time outs, or other issues.
+Refer to the following sections if you're seeing results reported on files that have not changed since the last scan, frequent timeouts, or other issues.

 For issues on **deployment or CI configuration**, such as adding repositories, see the knowledge base articles in [<i class="fa-regular fa-file-lines"></i> Semgrep in CI](/kb/semgrep-ci/).